KentaKodashima/kentakodashima-com/src/pages/projects/yumii-rewards-coming-soon.md

       url: 'https://yumiirewards.com/'
 about: >-
   Yumii Rewards is the cross platform mobile app that allows the bubble tea / coffee shops in town to offer a variety of promotions through the app.
-It is planed to be released at the end of February.
+Using Yumii Rewards, users can collect stamps to redeem rewards at their favorite stores.

-  In this project, I am in charge of developing the Node / Express authentication server, GraphQL content server and the customer-side UI of the React Native app.
+  In this project, I was in charge of developing the Node/Express authentication server, GraphQL server and the customer-side UI of the React Native app.
+I have also automated the builds using App Center and CodePush from Microsoft.
 technologies:
   - React Native
   - React Navigation